 Colorectal cancer affects over 130,000 people each year in the United States.
 In late stages, colon and rectal cancers can be very difficult to treat, and the prognosis to recovery is not optimistic.
+That’s why it’s important to ask your doctor for help detecting the signs of colon cancer.
 With early detection, however, more treatments are available, including surgery to remove active tumors.

-People often overlook colon cancer symptoms, with people dismissing changes to their bodies as simply signs of aging or basic digestive system upset.
+People often overlook colon cancer symptoms.
+Especially because people usually dismiss changes to their bodies as signs of aging or basic digestive system upset.
 However, catching cancer early can make the difference for recovery.
-Learn more about early signs of colon cancer and how early detection can open up more treatment options for cancer patients.
+Learn more about early signs of colon cancer and how early detection can create more treatment options.

 Signs and Symptoms

 The early stages of colon cancer often start with pre-cancerous growths inside the colon called polyps.
 These often have no symptoms, but doctors can see them on routine colon screenings, which experts recommend to everyone over the age of 50.

 If you have a history of cancer in your family, especially for people who are young, your doctor might recommend that you begin screening earlier.